solana-foundation/developer-content/content/courses/token-extensions/group-member.md

   - Create an NFT collection using the group, group pointer, member, and member pointer extensions.
   - Update the authority and max size of a group.
+description: "Make an NFT collection using token extensions."
 ---

 # Summary